hendrixjoseph/hendrixjoseph.github.io/_posts/2020-09-28-a-not-so-surprise-hot-air-balloon-ride-belated-birthday-present.md

 ## The End

 My wife was thrilled and enjoyed herself.
-Afterward, we stopped by the [Lebanon County Applefest](https://www.facebook.com/countryapplefest/) for lunch then straight to her parents to pick up the kids.
+Afterward, we stopped by the [Lebanon County Applefest](https://www.facebook.com/countryapplefest/) for lunch, and then straight to her parents to pick up the kids.

 ![Wife and me underneath the Gentle Breeze Hot Air Balloon Co. logo.](/images/hot-air-balloon-ride/wife-and-me.jpg) *Wife and me underneath the Gentle Breeze Hot Air Balloon Co. logo.*